jsk-ros-pkg/jsk_robot/jsk_kinova_robot/README.md

 ```

 ## Trouble shooting
-- The robot doesn't work and you see the following error in the terminal where you launched the launch file.
+- The robot doesn't work without errors in roseus and you see the following error in the terminal where you launched the launch file.
 TODO
   - Turn off the power
-  - Make a posture that does not exceed the upper of lower limit of the joint angle
+  - Make a posture that does not exceed the upper or lower limit of the joint angle
   - Turn it back on
 ```bash
 -----------------------------